carla-simulator/carla/Docs/adv_sumo.md

 ---

-That sets the basics regarding the RSS sensor in CARLA.
-Find out more about the specific attributes and parameters in the [sensor reference](ref_sensors.md#rss-sensor).
+That is all there is so far, regarding for the SUMO co-simulation with CARLA.

 Open CARLA and mess around for a while.
 If there are any doubts, feel free to post these in the forum.